The ERA of FOLE: Foundation: FOLE Components

 \subsection{Interpretation.}

 In the model theory for traditional many-sorted first-order logic, a (possible world, model) structure corresponds to an interpretation of relation symbols (entity types) in terms of relations in a typed domain.
-The {\ttfamily FOLE} approach to logic replaces $n$-tuples with lists, defines quantification/substitution along signature morphisms (Kent~\cite{kent:fole:era:supstruc}) (or term vectors in the full version~\cite{kent:iccs2013}), and following databases, incorporates identifiers (keys) for data value lists (tuples) (here and in Kent~\cite{kent:fole:era:interp}).
-The {\ttfamily FOLE} approach modifies the idea of model-theoretic interpretation as follows. \footnote{Hence, the notions of (1) a many-sorted first-order logic interpretation, (2) a {\ttfamily FOLE} structure, and (3) an {\ttfamily ERA} data model are all equivalent; and each can be implemented as a relational database with associated logic (for more on this, see Kent~\cite{kent:fole:era:interp}).}
+The {\ttfamily FOLE} approach to logic replaces $n$-tuples with lists, defines quantification/substitution along signature morphisms (Kent~\cite{kent:fole:era:supstruc}) (or term vectors in the full version~\cite{kent:iccs2013}), and following databases, incorporates identifiers (keys) for data value lists (tuples) (here and in the paper on {\ttfamily FOLE} tables Kent~\cite{kent:fole:era:tbl}).
+The {\ttfamily FOLE} approach modifies the idea of model-theoretic interpretation as follows. \footnote{Hence, the notions of (1) a many-sorted first-order logic interpretation, (2) a {\ttfamily FOLE} structure, and (3) an {\ttfamily ERA} data model are all equivalent; and each can be implemented as a relational database with associated logic .}